iqbal-lab-org/pandora/README.md

 Private Dev: [![Build Status](https://travis-ci.com/rmnorris/pandora.svg?token=mxzxNwUzHrkcpsL2i7zU&branch=dev)](https://travis-ci.com/rmnorris/pandora)

 # pandora

+### Note this is in active rapid development at present and not ready for use

 Pandora is a tool for bacterial genome analysis without using a reference genome,  including genetic variation from SNPs to gene presence/absence across the whole pan-genome.
 Core ideas are:
  - new samples look like recombinants (plus mutations) of things seen before
  - we should be analysing nucleotide-level variation everywhere, not just in core genes